rladies/rladiesguide/content/organization/events/online-no-zoom/index.en.md

 {{% notice warning %}}
 Do not forget to remind attendees of the code of conduct at the beginning of the event.
+Make organizers easy to recognize.
+Introduce yourselves at the beginning, add "Organizer" to your name if possible.
+This is important for participants for different requests for help and for being able to report incidents related to the code of conduct.
 {{% /notice %}}